 Program director: Prof. Dr. Carla Haelermans

-The Education and Transition to Work program aims to provide a better knowledge about the Dutch education system with the aim of optimizing the development and use of talent and the optimization choices during the school career and the transition to the labor market.
+The Education and Transition to Work programme aims to provide a better knowledge about the Dutch education system and the transition to the labour market after that.
+The focus lies on optimising the development of students and optimising choices during the school career and towards the transition to the labour market.

 Important questions are: